-If you don’t have a sourdough starter, just divide the amount of starter used in this recipe in half, and substitute that amount each of flour and water.
+If you don’t have a sourdough starter, just divide the amount of starter used in this recipe in half.
+Substitute that amount each of flour and water.
 You should end up with a similar dough consistency.
 Of course, you will be missing out on some major flavor that the starter provides!
 So a better option here is to read my post on sourdough starter to get your own underway!

-You can make this sourdough crackers recipe with any number of flavors added in, but this seeded version I give here is my favorite one so far.
+You can make this sourdough crackers recipe with any number of flavors.
+This seeded version I give here is my favorite so far.
 The notes in the recipe give a few other flavor ideas too.
 Try a few out and see which one is your favorite!

 The olive oil in this recipe gives the dough a tenderness, and adds just a touch of richness to the sourdough crackers.
 You could substitute in any fat of your choice.
 For the salt, you can add it to the dough like I do here.
 Or if you prefer, you can use a larger crystal salt like kosher, and sprinkle it on top of the crackers after you roll them out.
 This would give a nice salty edge, if you like that.

 Your imagination is really the limit here!
 If you don’t like whole wheat, use 100% all purpose white flour.
 For thin and crispy crackers, roll the dough out really thin and bake until nicely browned.
 If you prefer a cracker with just a little give, don’t bake as long.
 Or if you like your crackers thicker but still crunchy… don’t roll the dough out as thin, and bake it well.
 Play around with the variables, and see what you like the best.

 If you are keeping a sourdough starter in your kitchen, then you should have plenty of discard starter.
 Experiment with it and perfect your own sourdough cracker recipe.
 My goal here is just to give you some pointers to follow.
 Enjoy the process!